 - Accept that mistakes are a way of making progress, accept the need to get things wrong

 - An iterative approach with rapid testing and prototype phases

 - Organise and prioritise the ideas to work on

-More rapidly and accurately understand our intervention contexts, in particular in emergency settings
+More rapidly and accurately understand our intervention contexts, specifically in emergency settings

-For example, in remote areas or conflict zones, rehabilitation specialists are rare, the equipment required is expensive, and access to services is difficult.
-We are therefore working to develop and provide these resources within communities using additive technologies, in this case, 3D printing of prostheses and telerehabilitation.
+In our countries of intervention, there is not enough expertise available locally to reach all communities and cover all identified needs.
+For example: in remote or conflict areas, there is a lack of rehabilitation professionals, the equipment is expensive, and access to rehabilitation services is difficult.
+We are therefore working to bring resources closer to the communities through additive technologies, in this case, 3D printing of orthopaedic devices, and telerehabilitation.